 It shall be unlawful to cause any vehicle to block a driveway, handicap access or a roadway on the campus.

-Faculty/Staff and students must park in their respectively assigned areas, or in GENERAL parking (Lot #14, #23 & #24) if their area is full.
-Violators willbe issued citations.
-Assigned parking is enforced from 7:30 a.m. thru 5:00 p.m.
-MONDAY-FRIDAY.
+Faculty/Staff and Commuter students must park in their respectively assigned areas, or in GENERAL parking (Lot #8B, #14, #23 & #24) if their assigned area is full.
+Residential students may ONLY park in the residential parking areas or in Lot 24 if the assigned residential area is full.
+Violators will be issue citations.
+Assigned parking is enforced MONDAY-FRIDAY.

 The words and phrases defined in this section have the meaning indicated when used in this Ordinance, unless the context clearly requires another meaning: